HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_040.png" width="200px" title="" alt="" data-align="inline"> | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_044.png" width="200px" title="" alt="" data-align="inline">                                    | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_042.png" width="200px" title="" alt="" data-align="inline">                              | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_045.png" width="200px" title="" alt="" data-align="inline"> |

 - Above in the top row is a low-pass color map, which we resized to 32x32 pixels and then restored to the target resolution with bilinear sampling.
-- In the bottom row, we have used the average macro color instead.
+- In the bottom row, we have used the average macro color instead for the low-pass.
+- In the far right column, we compare the two reconstructions, as the resulting difference between them.

 As you can see in the diff on the right, there is almost no perceptible difference between the low pass and using a single color (the some contrast is loss, it's a bit more homogenous.)